TrivadisPF/platys-modern-data-platform/docker/README.md

 # Modern Data (Analytics) Platform (MDP) on Docker

-The environment is completley based on docker containers.
+The environment is completely based on docker containers.

 In order to simplify the provisioning, a single docker-compose configuration is used.
 All the necessary software will be provisioned using Docker.